It will be love at first sniff at Bruce's Enrol your dog today!

 It’s important to exercise your dog all year round, even in cold weather conditions.

-However it can be a good idea to keep walks short and frequent during cold weather conditions.
+However it can be a good idea to keep walks shorter and more frequent during cold weather conditions.

 Winter can be a great time to consider day care for your dog.
-Bruce’s provides a safe and secure facility for your dog to enjoy all year round.
+Bruce’s provides a safe and secure facility for your dog to enjoy all year round with plenty of outdoor space for exercise, as well as cosy, heated cabins for shelter and rest.

 Kennels